Battle of Arnhem: Day 6 – Friday 22 September

 German forces in Oosterbeek.
 There was bitter house-to-house fighting around the perimeter.

 Overnight, the Germans south of the river formed a blocking line along the railway, linking up with 10th SS to the south and screening the road bridge from the Poles.
 The Polish were well dug in at Driel, however, and German armour was unable to manoeuvre off of the main roads to attack them.
-Hopes were raised when three armoured cars of XXX Corps' Household Cavalry managed to skirt the German defences on the island and link up with Sosabowski's force.
+Hopes were raised when three armoured cars of XXX Corps' 2nd Household Cavalry Regiment managed to skirt the German defences on the island and link up with Sosabowski's force.
 These were followed after dark by tanks of the 4th/7th Royal Dragoon Guards and infantry of the 5th Battalion Duke of Cornwall's Light Infantry.
 Behind them, the rest of the 43rd Wessex Division was making its way up a narrow corridor.

 In Oosterbeek, heavy fighting continued around the perimeter.
 Intense shelling and snipers increased the number of casualties at the aid posts in the hotels and houses of the town.
 Bittrich ordered that the attacks be stepped up and the British bridgehead north of the Rhine destroyed, and at 09:00 the major attacks began with the various Kampfgruppen of 9th SS attacking from the east and Kampfgruppe von Tettaus units from the west.
 They made only small gains, but these attacks were followed by simultaneous attacks in the afternoon when the Germans made determined moves on the northern and eastern ends.
 To the north, they succeeded in briefly forcing back the King's Own Scottish Borderers, before the latter counterattacked and retook their positions.
 Urquhart realised the futility of holding the tactically unimportant tip however and ordered the units in the north to fall back and defend a shorter line.
 To the east, the remains of 10th Parachute Battalion were nearly annihilated in their small position on the main Arnhem road, but the Germans failed to gain any significant ground.

 Two of Urquhart's staff officers swam the Rhine during the day and made contact with Sosabowski's HQ.
 It was arranged that six rubber boats should be supplied on the northern bank to enable the Poles to cross the river and come into the Oosterbeek perimeter.
 That night, the plan was put into operation, but the cable designed to run the boats across broke and the small oars were not enough to paddle across the fast-flowing river.
 Only 55 Poles made it across before light and only 35 of these made it into the perimeter.